 This initiative has a zero tolerance policy on hate speech.

-At the close of the submission period, Sydney Film Festival, IGTV, and VICE will choose a shortlist of the best films, publishing the finalist’s work on VICE Australia’s IGTV channel (50k+ followers).
+At the close of the submission period, Sydney Film Festival, IGTV, and VICE chose a shortlist of the best films, publishing the finalist’s work on VICE Australia’s IGTV channel (50k+ followers).

-These finalists will also win a trip to Sydney to attend Sydney Film Festival, where all shortlisted films will screen IRL at a multimedia activation space at the Hub.
+These finalists also won a trip to Sydney to attend Sydney Film Festival, where all shortlisted films were screened IRL at a multimedia activation space at the Hub.

-The winner will be announced at a special event during the festival, chosen by an industry jury, taking home AUD$5,000 in prize money.
-They’ll also receive $2500 worth of rental for camera and lenses furnished by Panavision.
-(Winner will require insurance replacement cover).
+The winner was announced at a special event during the festival, chosen by an industry jury, taking home AUD$5,000 in prize money.
+They also received $2500 worth of rental for camera and lenses furnished by Panavision.

-A People’s Choice Award is also up for grabs, so be sure to check out these innovative storytellers and vote for your favourite at the Instagram Lounge, located in this year’s Hub!
+A People’s Choice Award was also up for grabs, chosen from votes cast at the Instagram Lounge, located in this year’s Hub!